The Cake Shop

 From a back lounge at home – to the high street boutique

-Creating the perfect mood with warm hospitality
+a perfect mood with warm hospitality

 The transition from working at home to running his business on the high street was completed when David opened his cake shop – the first of it’s kind launched in Liverpool.
 Taking the ‘relaxing in the lounge at home’ concept into the cake store proved very successful, creating an instant calm atmosphere, embraced by clients, as they stepped into the store from the everyday bustle of the high street.
 Greeted with a warm smile and invited to browse around David Cakes showroom with no obligation, the wedding cake shop experienced was heightened with a mixture gentle romantic music playing softly in the background as mouth watering scents of cake and sugar filled the air, stimulating the senses.
 With no pressure, no pretence or hard selling sales tactics, Hilda and David greeted clients as they had done in their lounge at home, encouraging time-out to relax, view catalogues of photographs, be pampered with free samples of assorted cakes and a glass of champagne (or a light beverage) while being surrounded by over 50 unique cake designs – all to ensure the ultimate cake shop browsing experience.